 On a recent Women in B2B Marketing podcast, Trinity Nguyen, our VP of Marketing, UserGems, shared how she measures results for the ABM program we run.

-If you’re looking to drive higher close rates with your ABM campaigns, add UserGems to your tech stack to track customer job changes.
+Want higher close rates?
+UserGems tracks customer job changes so you can target warm leads who've already used or evaluated your tool.
 This way, you can strategically go after warm leads that have previously used or evaluated your tool, shortening the sales cycle, and increasing close rates.
-Request a demo here
+Request a demo here.

 Is ABM attribution real?

-It takes a minimum of eight touches — across different channels — for potential buyers to agree to a discovery call.
-To add, the customer journey is never linear, which makes it nearly impossible to credit one channel as the winning source for lead generation.
+It takes a minimum of eight touches across different channels for potential buyers to agree to a discovery call.
+Plus, the customer journey is never linear, which makes it nearly impossible to credit one channel as the winning source for lead generation.

 Trinity agrees: